JavaDawid/codingchallenges/README.md

 -  <b> Valid Anagram </b>
-checking if two words are anagrams.
-An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+Check if two words are anagrams, where an anagram is a word or phrase formed by rearranging the letters of a different word or phrase.

     https://leetcode.com/problems/valid-anagram/

 - **Fibonacci Numbers**
-   is a series of numbers where a number is found by adding up the two numbers before it.
+  Calculate Fibonacci numbers, where each number is found by adding up the two numbers before it.

     https://leetcode.com/problems/fibonacci-number/

 - <b> First Unique Character in a String </b>
- find the first non-repeating character in input string.
+ Find the first non-repeating character in an input string.

   https://leetcode.com/problems/first-unique-character-in-a-string/

 - **Fizz Buzz**
-  return FizzBuzz, Fizz, Buzz for numbers divided by 3 and 5, divided only by 3 and only by 5.
+  Implement the game returning FizzBuzz, Fizz, Buzz for specific number conditions.

   https://leetcode.com/problems/fizz-buzz/

 - **Increase**
-multiplies two integers without multiplies sign.
+Multiply two integers without using the multiplication sign.

 - **Find Second largest element in an array**
-Given an array of integers, task of program is to finds the second-largest element present in the array.
+Given an array of integers, find the second-largest element in the array.

   https://www.geeksforgeeks.org/find-second-largest-element-array/

 - **Longest Common Prefix**
- find the longest common prefix from an array of strings.
+ Find the longest common prefix from an array of strings.
 If there is no common prefix, return the empty string "".

   https://leetcode.com/problems/longest-common-prefix/

-- <b>Palindrome Number</b> it take an integer x and return x if is a palindrome and return false in otherwise.
-Palindrome it is a number or word that read from both ways, has the same meaning.
+- <b>Palindrome Number</b>
+  Check if an integer is a palindrome, meaning it reads the same forwards and backwards.

    https://leetcode.com/problems/palindrome-number/

 - <b> Reverse String </b>
- it take an char array and return reversed array.
+Reverse a character array.

     https://leetcode.com/problems/reverse-string/

-- **Sort Characters By Frequency** sorts the letters in input string by frequency in the decreasing order.
-The frequency of a character is the number of times it appears in the string.
+- **Sort Characters By Frequency**
+ Sort the letters in an input string by their frequency in decreasing order.

     https://leetcode.com/problems/sort-characters-by-frequency/

 - <b>Two Sum</b>
-that program take it array of integers and target integer.
-From array it select two numbers to add together will return target and return array index of that numbers.
+Given an array of integers and a target integer, find two numbers in the array that add up to the target and return their indices.

   https://leetcode.com/problems/two-sum/